silky/chrisdone-homepage/posts/identity-monad.markdown

       `(v >>= \a -> error ("The value is " ++ show a))`

-      To try to get around it. `unsafePerformIO` can get around it.
+      To try to get around it.

-      But if you're defending against developers, you probably have control over the environment, so you can just disable some imports and extensions and there's nothing they can do.
+      `unsafePerformIO` and other non-standard Haskell can get around it, but if you're defending against developers, you probably have control over the environment, so you can just disable some imports and extensions and there's nothing they can do.